Facilities & Accommodation

 Adjacent to the dining room, we have a chill-out room for guests to socialise during the day, and occasionally after ceremony.
 With comfortable sofas and chairs, indoor plants, and a library of many books donated by previous guests available for use during your stay at the Temple.Toilets and Showers

-Located next to the maloka are three bathrooms, each with flushing toilet and a shower.
-Spring water is routed to the showers and sinks through the combined use of gravity and a solar-powered pump.
+Located next to the maloka are three bathrooms, each with a flushing toilet and a shower.
+Spring water is routed to the showers and sinks using a combination of gravity and a solar-powered pump.
 The toilets are always staffed during ceremonies and are cleaned throughout the day and during every ceremony until the ceremony has ended.
-There are also two additional showers and a laundry area located across a bridge next to the maloka.
-All grey and black water waste from the showers and toilets runs through our bio-digester waste management system.Floral Bath Area
+All greywater and blackwater from the showers and toilets run through our biodigester waste management system.Floral Bath Area

 Adjacent to the maloka is a covered area where the maestras prepare and offer plant and flower baths to guests each day.Kitchen